 By Lyn Alderson

-Lyn Alderson is a professional journalist, ghostwriter and blogger, based in the English Midlands.
+Lyn Alderson is a professional journalist, blogger and author, based in the English Midlands.